percona/proxysql-admin-tool-doc/source/proxysql-v2.rst

 --mode
 --------------------------------------------------------------------------------

-This option allows you to setup the read/write mode for PXC cluster nodes in the ProxySQL database based on the hostgroup.
-For now, the only supported modes are `loadbal` and `singlewrite`. `singlewrite` is the default mode, and it will configure Percona XtraDB Cluster to only accept writes on a single node only.
+This option allows you to set up the read/write mode for PXC cluster nodes in the ProxySQL database based on the hostgroup.
+For now, the only supported modes are `singlewrite` and `loadbal`.
+The `singlewrite` option is the default mode, and configures Percona XtraDB Cluster to only accept writes on a single node.
-Depending on the value of ``--writers-are-readers``, the write node may accept read requests also.

-All other remaining nodes will be read-only and will only receive read statements.
+Depending on the ``--writers-are-readers`` value, the write node may accept read requests.
+All other remaining nodes are read-only and only receive read statements.

-With the ``--write-node`` option we can control which node ProxySQL will use as the writer node.
-The writer node is specified as an address:port - **10.0.0.51:3306** If ``--write-node`` is used, the writer node is given a weight of **1000000** (the default weight is **1000**).
+With the ``--write-node`` option we control which node ProxySQL uses as the writer node.
+The writer node is specified as the address:port - **10.0.0.51:3306** If ``--write-node`` is used, the writer node is given a weight of **1000000** (the default weight is **1000**).

-The mode `loadbal` on the other hand is a load balanced set of evenly weighted read/write nodes.
+The `loadbal` mode is a load balanced set of evenly weighted read/write nodes.

 .. rubric:: `singlewrite` mode setup: